-You can save and recall the System Meter your defined layouts and configurations.
+You can save and recall the System Meter and your defined layouts and configurations.
 For example, you may have a specific set of CPU monitoring graphs that you would like to view every time you run the software.

-- To Save the System Meter Configuration into a New File - 1.
-Choose the Save As option from the File menu.
-The File Selection Dialog box is displayed. - 2.
-Select the directory and file name from the Directories and Files submenu or enter a new file name in the Selection submenu. - To Save an Altered System Meter Configuration - Choose the Save option from the File menu.
-The SysMeter contents is written to the existing file and displays the name of the saved file in the footer of the System Meter window. - To Recall a Saved System Meter - 1.
-Choose the Open option from the File menu.
-The File Selection Dialog box is displayed. - 2.
-Select the file name from the Directories and Files submenu or enter the file name in the Selection panel. - To Save or Restore Sets of System Meters - Use the File menu in the Kernel Data Catalog.
+▼ To Save the System Meter Configuration into a New File

+1. Choose the Save As option from the File menu.

+The File Selection Dialog box is displayed.

+2. Select the directory and file name from the Directories and Files submenu or enter a new file name in the Selection submenu.

+▼ To Save an Altered System Meter Configuration

+• Choose the Save option from the File menu.

+The SysMeter contents are written to the existing file.
+The name of the saved file is displayed in the footer of the System Meter window.

+▼ To Recall a Saved System Meter

+You can save or restore sets of System Meters by using the File menu in the Kernel Data Catalog.

+1. Choose the Open option from the File menu.

+The File Selection Dialog box is displayed.

+- 2. Select the file name from the Directories and Files submenu or enter the file name in the Selection panel. - To save or restore sets of System Meters, use the File menu in the Kernel Data Catalog.